lskatz/fasten/README.md

 |[`fasten_progress`](https://lskatz.github.io/fasten/fasten_progress)  | Add progress to any place in the pipeline |
 |[`fasten_sort`](https://lskatz.github.io/fasten/fasten_sort)  | Sort fastq entries |

+## Benchmarking

+Executables are benchmarked under [GitHub Actions](https://github.com/lskatz/fasten/actions/workflows/benchmark.yml).
+A CI artifact is generated, and a composite image is available in the compressed file.

 ## Etymology

 Many of these scripts have inspiration from the fastx toolkit, and I wanted to make a `fasty` which was already the name of a bioinformatics program.